encode/django-rest-framework/docs/api-guide/authentication.md

 [Django-rest-knox][django-rest-knox] library provides models and views to handle token based authentication in a more secure and extensible way than the built-in TokenAuthentication scheme - with Single Page Applications and Mobile clients in mind.
 It provides per-client tokens, and views to generate them when provided some other authentication (usually basic authentication), to delete the token (providing a server enforced logout) and to delete all tokens (logs out all clients that a user is logged into).

+## drfpasswordless

+[drfpasswordless][drfpasswordless] adds passwordless support to Django Rest Framework's own TokenAuthentication scheme.
+Users log in and sign up with a token sent to a contact point, either an email address or a mobile number.

+#### Example

+    curl -X POST -d "email=aaron@example.com" localhost:8000/auth/email/

+User receives an email:

+    ..
+    <h1>Your login token is 123456</h1>
+    ..

+The client has 15 minutes to provide the correct token in exchange for an authentication token (provided by Django Rest Framework's Token Authentication).

+    curl -X POST -d "token=815381" localhost:8000/callback/auth/

+    > HTTP/1.0 200 OK
+    > {"token":"76be2d9ecfaf5fa4226d722bzdd8a4fff207ed0e”}

 [cite]: http://jacobian.org/writing/rest-worst-practices/
 [http401]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2
 [http403]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.4